Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 Mark woke up the next morning feeling refreshed and rested.
 He felt like he had a new lease on life.
 It was a perfect start to a wonderful weekend.
 ```

 An issue that may occur with adding newlines is that the AI may output newlines itself in future generations.
 Play testing will be necessary to see if this impact is too strong to recommend using `***`.

 #### **5.3(b) `<|endoftext|>` Separator**

 I have performed some testing on the `<|endoftext|>` string that is inputted occasionally into stories, and saw some success.

-I found that, although `<|endoftext|>` was generally successful at separating out scenes,
+I found that, although `<|endoftext|>` was generally successful at separating out scenes, the outputs were shorter, less creative, and less cohesive than the recommended `***`.

-_I will update this section with results._